Durand Cup 2021: Adrian Luna hands Kerala Blasters a winning start

 Kerala Blasters edged Indian Navy football team by a solitary goal in an Durand Cup 2021 encounter at the Salt Lake stadium in Kolkata, on Saturday.

-Uruguayan midfielder Adrian Luna (72') score the winner from the spot after a goalless first half.
+Uruguayan midfielder Adrian Luna (71') scored the winner from the spot after a goalless first half.
 The Sailormen had won their opening clash 2-1 against Delhi FC but are now second in the group on account of the Blasters loss.

 Editors' Picks